 - 1⁄4 cup green apple, finely diced, for garnish

-- 2 tbsp. chopped flat-leaf parsley, for garnish
+- 2 tbsp. finely chopped Italian parsley, for garnish

-- Preheat the oven to 450°.
-Meanwhile, in an 8-quart Dutch oven or large, high-sided cast-iron skillet, warm 1 tablespoon oil over medium heat.
+- Preheat the oven to 450°F. Meanwhile, in a large Dutch oven or high-sided cast-iron skillet, warm 1 tablespoon oil over medium heat.
 Add the sausages and cook, turning occasionally, until browned, about 8 minutes.
 Transfer the sausages to a large plate, cut into 3-inch pieces, and set aside.
 Add the remaining oil to the pot and raise the heat to high.
 Season the chicken all over with salt and pepper, then add skin side down to the pan.
 Tuck the thyme sprigs, garlic, and bay leaf between the pieces.
 Cook until the skin is browned, 5-7 minutes.
 Transfer the chicken, thyme, garlic, and bay leaf to the plate with the sausages.

-- Set the pot over medium-high heat.
+- Set the pot back on the stove over medium-high heat.
 Add the wine, piquillo peppers, and remaining 1 cup stock and bring to a simmer; cook, stirring occasionally, until the liquid is reduced by half, about 10 minutes.
 Remove from the heat.
-Add back the chicken and sausages, and the potatoes if desired (or serve them on the side).
+Return the chicken and sausages to the pot along with the potatoes.
 Serve directly from the pot or on a platter, sprinkled with the apple, parsley, and piment d’Espelette.